 1. It’s cost-effective.

 Let’s be honest, influencer marketing isn’t 100% free.
-There are some costs involved, such as hosting a website, paying for social media management and monitoring tools, and creating content.
+There are some costs involved.
+This includes hosting a website, paying for social media management and monitoring tools, and creating content.
 Compared to traditional advertising, which can cost thousands of dollars, influencer marketing can easily fit into marketing budgets of any size.

 How much money does it really cost you to tweet and write a blog post everyday?